AlexEnCode/AlexEnCode/README.md

-<h1 style="background-color:#151B4A; color:white;">Hello there ! </h1>
+<h1>Hello there ! </h1>
- I'm Alex, here to improve my coding skills, I love to tinker IRL and IVL,
+ I'm Alex, here to improve my coding skills, I love to tinker with anything, IRL and IVL .

  Feel free to judge and review !